 CUBA IN PARIS

-Now that Cuba is opened to mass tourism and everybody wants to travel to the island, we have decided the opposite: stay in Paris and enjoy Cuba our way.
+Now that Cuba is getting ready to receive mass tourism from the US and everybody wants to travel to the island, we have decided the opposite: stay in Paris and enjoy Cuba our way.
 Today we will forget about exploring Paris Like a Local and we will try to get a glimpse of what Cuba has to offer, at least in the City of Light!
 We have listed below our favorite addresses for those who want to enjoy Cuba in Paris.

 A LITTLE BIT OF CUBAN CULTURE